Skip to main content

 Intermediate

 To achieve a steady physiological state, therapeutic peptides require protection from the body’s rapid clearance mechanisms.
-The clinical science of is centered on creating biocompatible depots or carriers that encapsulate these peptides and release them over an extended period.
+The clinical science of sustained release is centered on creating biocompatible depots or carriers that encapsulate these peptides and release them over an extended period.

 This method overcomes the short biological half-life that characterizes most therapeutic peptides, which would otherwise be degraded by enzymes within minutes.
 By modulating the release kinetics, we can transform a therapy requiring daily injections into one that may be administered weekly or monthly, profoundly improving the feasibility and consistency of a long-term wellness protocol.